lukegjpotter/cycling-ireland-events-html-parser/README.md

 * [x] Expose a REST API to enable the screen scraping to happen when this is called.
 * [ ] Parse a resource file to get the all information from an individual Cycling Event.
+* [ ] Possible to add Route URL Links from separate CSV File to the Cycling Event.

 ### Version 1.0 Features